eungaaee/FH5-Macro/README.md

 2. Open the Search menu in the Auction House and change the settings to your desired configuration.
 3. Confirm your configuration and back out from the search result.
 4. Configure the script (advanced search, half-auto and etc.) and start it.

+\* Tested in FHD 120FPS.
+You can change the (x, y) if you use another resolution.

 ### Discord Notify Bot
 1. Make your empty bot in [here](https://discord.com/developers).